 In plainer English, this class operates on a Plagiarism Zero Tolerance Policy: Copying all, or part, of another's material and presenting it as one's own is a grave matter.
-Plagiarism is defined as the unacknowledged use of another's words or ideas and may involve: buying, stealing or "borrowing" a paper, hiring someone to write a paper, simply embellishing on another's original ideas without providing a citation, or copying from an outside source exactly or paraphrasing too closely without citation.
+Plagiarism is defined as the unacknowledged use of another's words or ideas.
+Plagiarism may involve: buying, stealing or "borrowing" a paper, hiring someone to write a paper, simply embellishing on another's original ideas without providing a citation, copying from an outside source exactly or paraphrasing too closely without citation.
 It is easy for the instructor to detect bought, borrowed, downloaded, or mass-produced papers.
-Discrepancies in style and mechanics can be revealed in the comparisons between in-class and out-of-class efforts.
+Discrepancies in style and mechanics are revealed in the comparisons between in-class and out-of-class efforts.
 At SJSU, instructors now must report instances of plagiarism to the administration.
-In my classes, EVIDENCE OF PLAGIARISM (OR CHEATING ON A TEST) WILL RESULT IN A GRADE OF ZERO FOR THE ASSIGNMENT OR TEST, AND AN F FOR THE COURSE.
-AGAIN, AS NOTED ABOVE, OTHER DISCIPLINARY ACTION MAY BE TAKEN.
-(See also the SJSU Publication, "Academic Dishonesty and Its Consequences.")
+In my classes, EVIDENCE OF PLAGIARISM (OR CHEATING ON A TEST) WILL RESULT IN A GRADE OF ZERO FOR THE ASSIGNMENT (OR TEST) AND AN F FOR THE COURSE.
+Again, as noted above, OTHER DISCIPLINARY ACTION MAY BE TAKEN.
+(See also the SJSU publication, "Academic Dishonesty and Its Consequences.")